top of page

 These were studies in Empathy, because….just like that!….I could identify with all those who were suffering, sick, afraid, anxious or ashamed.
 I was all of those things.

-I had a LOT of homework.
+I had a LOT of homework just to get through the day.

 Early mornings, QiGong and walks in the woods helped take the edge off my anxiety.
 Evenings, meditation helped harness my chattering mind.
 Breathing exercises helped me find sleep and a new stillness.
 Opening myself to prayer, visualization and ‘radical acceptance’ fed my spirit.